marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: malloc function attribute, functions that behave like malloc

-.. gcc-attr:: malloc, malloc (deallocator), malloc (deallocator, ptr-index)
+.. fn-attr:: malloc, malloc (deallocator), malloc (deallocator, ptr-index)

   Attribute ``malloc`` indicates that a function is ``malloc`` -like, i.e., that the pointer :samp:`{P}` returned by the function cannot alias any